christophziegler/PubGraph/README.md

 PubVis 1.0 is a visualization tool for the publication database (PubDB) of the media informatics chair at Ludwig-Maximilians-Universität Munich which allows discovering different statistics on the work of the group.

+You can try out PubVis 1.0 [here](http://botterblaumenstengel.de/pubvis/).

-The below explainations will give you an idea about the project.
+The below you get further information on the project.
 Here is overview on what you will find:

 **[Visualisations](#visualisations)**
 * [Graph](#graph)